MARN-5895/Website/assignments/01/README.md

 (the latest version).

 ## Step 3: Create a base custom conda environment
 You now have to the python packages we will need.
 By default, anaconda comes with basic python packages, but it does not come with some of the packages we use for computational research.
 A good way to install these packages is to build a custom [conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 Working with environments helps you keep track of the versions and releases of packages you used for a specific project.
 Conda helps you toggle back and forth between different environments, thus allowing you to run different software versions that may be required for different projects.
-Below is an `marn5895.yml` file that Cesar created for this class:
+Below is a `marn5895.yml` file that Cesar created for this class:

 ```BASH
 name: marn5895